Hill Air Force Base: History

 Starting in 1944, Hill Field was utilized for the long-term storage of surplus airplanes and their support equipment, including outmoded P-40 Tomahawks and P-40 Warhawks which had been removed from combat service and replaced by newer and better warplanes.
 P-47 Thunderbolts, B-24 Liberators, B-29 Superfortresses, and many other types of aircraft were also prepared for and placed in storage at Hill throughout the 1940s and 1950s.

-Hill Field became the Hill Air Force Base on 5 February 1948, following the creation of the United States Air Force.
+Hill Field became Hill Air Force Base on 5 February 1948, following the creation of the United States Air Force.
 During the Korean War, Hill AFB was assigned a major share of the Air Materiel Command's logistical effort to support the combat in Korea.
 Hill AFB personnel quickly removed needed warplanes from storage, renovated them, and added them to active-service USAF flying squadrons.

 Hangar at Hill Air Force Base.

 Then during the 1960s, Hill AFB began to perform maintenance support for various kinds of jet warplanes, mainly the F-4 Phantom II during the Vietnam War, and then afterward, the more modern F-16 Fighting Falcon, A-10 Thunderbolt II and C-130 Hercules, and also air combat missile systems and air-to-ground rockets.
 Hill AFB continues to carry out these tasks to the present day.

 Renovation of Hangar 225, a historic barrel-vaulted hangar, began in late 2018.

+In May 2026, Hill Air Force Base got $6.5 million in federal funding to construct a dedicated F-35 canopy maintenance facility.
+Secured by Rep. Blake Moore, the project focuses on improving repair capabilities for the U.S. Air Force, Navy, Marines, and international partners.